 India, where many of our drugs are manufactured, is not exporting the raw ingredients for hydroxychloroquine.
 They are recommending their medical professionals take the drug to prevent developing COVID-19.
 In the USA, pharmacists are reporting shortages as off-label use of the drug for the pandemic soars.
 People who have used the drugs for years to maintain their health are now finding it unavailable.
 It is unreasonable for healthy people to take a drug for off-label use when it might endanger the health of people whose lives depend on an uninterrupted supply of medication.
 These drugs have side-effects and it may be a case where the cure can be worse than the disease.

 Off-label use can be a slippery slope.
 I took issue with the anti-psychotic drugs physicians prescribed for Jim.
 First, Jim was on a new Alzheimer’s drug that caused him to start bleeding and to feel bad.
 He had only been off the drug for a few days when he got into a scuffle with another resident and was kicked out of the nursing home.
 Fast forward to “regenerations.”
 They prescribed an anti-psychotic drug that made foam flow out of his mouth.
-Jim couldn’t eat or drink and he paced constantly, and acted like an angry insane man.
-He dropped weight and looked like he was on the verge of dying.
+Jim couldn’t eat or drink and he paced constantly, and acted as if he were an angry insane man.
+He dropped weight and appeared to be on the verge of dying.

-My son and I told them to either take him off the drug, or we would take him to a different hospital.
-The doctor said that the drug couldn’t have those side-effects and that they “would not be responsible” for how he acted without the drug.
+My son and I told the doctor to him off the drug, or we would take him to a different hospital.
+The doctor said that the drug couldn’t have those side effects and that the hospital “would not be responsible” for how he acted without the drug.

 We insisted.
 Signed papers, etc. Within a few days of being off the drug, he returned to his normal self.
 Throughout Jim’s disease, we fought the anti-psychotic drugs since most of them did not work on him and made him worse.
 Drugs that “calmed” or more accurately “zoned out” other residents would agitate Jim.